AnshukGottipati/Assignment2-ITSC-6190/README.md

 ## Challenges and Solutions

 [Describe any challenges you faced during this assignment.
 This could be related to the algorithm design (e.g., how to generate pairs), implementation details (e.g., data structures, debugging in Hadoop), or environmental issues.
 Explain how you overcame these challenges.]
+1. Had issues with bulding the jar
+    - Solved it by changing the location of all my java files into the path maven specifies
+2. Codespaces kept crashing every 20 mins
+3. Had a hard time with path reading from my mapper or my driver.
+    - had to debug using llm, changed from FileReader to Hadoop's FileSystem.
 ---
 ## Sample Input